 The WonderWoof BowTie is incredibly useful, and an attractive accessory.

 Sometimes it seems like everyone we know is counting steps.
 Wearable activity monitors help humans set short- and long-term health goals and measure progress, so why not do the same for our pets?

 The app is everything when you’re looking for an activity monitor for your pet.
 Apps are typically free, so you can check them out before you invest in a product.
 You want one that’s easy to navigate, and makes it easy to find the information you need.

 A good app will do some or all of these things:

 - Track activity and rest throughout the day — both are important to your pet’s health

-- Offer breed- and age-appropriate guidelines for your pet
+- Offer breed- and age-appropriate health, activity, and wellness guidelines for your pet

 - Info sharing so all pet caretakers (family, pet-sitter, vet, etc.) are on the same page